InformaticsMatters/dls-fragalysis-stack-openshift/README.md

     $ ./deploy.sh

-This should create a `fragalysis-stack` project and deploy the services.
+This should create a `fragalysis-cicd` project and deploy the services.

 ## Undeploy (Minishift)
 From the `minishift` directory run: -